crossplane/crossplane/design/design-doc-agent.md

 APIs should be available in the remote cluster dynamically.
 One option is to allow agent to grant `Role` and `RoleBinding`s to itself as it creates the necessary `CustomResourceDefinition`s in the remote cluster.
-However, an entity that is able to grant permissions to itself could greatly increase the security posture.
+However, an entity that is able to grant permissions to itself could greatly impact the security posture.

 When you zoom out and think about how the `Role` will look like, in most of the